stephencweiss/stephencharlesweiss.com/content/blog/2019-09-23/tutorial-even-more-basic-react-app.md

 ## Extracting React From The HTML

-This isn’t very easy to manage, however.
-Let’s pull these pieces apart so we’re not writing Javascript directly in our HTML.
+This isn't very easy to manage, however.
+Let's pull these pieces apart so we're not writing Javascript directly in our HTML.

 We can start by adding an `App.js` file to the `src` directory.